Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 -   **Send Time:** Time required to send the request to the other system.
     Depending on the payload and the network speed, this data is often zero or very small.
--   **Server Busy Time:** This indicated the time waiting after sending the last bytes till the first bytes are received.
+-   **Server Busy Time:** This indicates the waiting time between sending the last bytes and receiving the first bytes.
 -   **Receive Time:** The time spent receiving data.
 Measured from the first bytes received till the last bytes received.
 -   **Time to First Bytes:** Total time from the connection start till the first bytes are received.
-Includes Connect, Send, Server Busy, and Receive Time.
+Includes Connect, Send, and Server Busy Time.
 -   **Time to Last Bytes:** Total time from the connection start till the last bytes are received.
 This is the time needed to connect, send, and receive data.
 Often this time is called network runtime.
 The